 Partner with us by joining one of our regional teams.
 We are currently seeking like-minded individuals with whom our vision resonates.

-We need your support to eradicate sex trafficking and to empower survivors in the developing world.
+We need your support to eradicate sex trafficking and to empower survivors of sexual violence in the developing world.

-Our theory of change is that trafficking ends when human dignity is restored.
+Our theory of change is that sexual violence ends when human dignity is restored.
 Human dignity is restored when government is engaged, community is empowered and individuals have access.
 Engagement, empowerment and access only happen in effective partnerships across all three sectors.